Luftare/shadow/README.md

 - server keeps track of player that have connected during the game and will show them as observers
 - server will track hp and message deaths
+- start new round once only single player is alive with delay

 #### Client

+- notify who won last game
 - bug: long delayed buffer playback does not remaining positions left and needs to jump to first available position in buffer
 - client updates server when opponent is shot
 - client figures out if damage is received by comparing local hp to server update hp